 There are three access levels for interfaces: management, data entry and data visualization.
 The management level allows performing campaign management actions and staff administration.
 In the CLPA tool, this level is reserved to a CLPA manager.
 His role is to create a new investigation zone, to define inquiries herein, to create new actors and to assign them to inquiries.
-The CLPA manager is creating a new CLPA sheet for the inquiry "Molines-en-Queyras" defined in Figure 8.
-In the CLPA path box, he selects an existing path or can create a new one.
-In our example, the existing path number 10 is chosen and its relevant information (path label, ski resorts, protection structures, EPA
+The CLPA manager is also in charge of the data validation when an inquiry is finished.
+The CLPA manager has full access to CLPA data: he can add, modify